-Whilst the risk landscape evolved over the course of the year, the inherent principal risk areas that the business faces remain largely consistent with the previous year and are set out in the Principal risks and mitigations table on pages 66 to 69, together with further information on developments in the year and examples of material controls and processes designed to mitigate these risks.
+Whilst the risk landscape evolved over the course of the year, the inherent principal risk areas that the business faces remain largely consistent with the previous year and are set out in the Principal risks and mitigations table, together with further information on developments in the year and examples of material controls and processes designed to mitigate these risks.
 The assessment of likelihood and impact led to minor adjustments in the principal risks facing the Company, as compared with the prior financial year.